valkey-io/valkey-doc/topics/cluster-spec.md

     /*
      * Copyright 2001-2010 Georges Menie (www.menie.org)
-     * Copyright 2010 Salvatore Sanfilippo (adapted to Valkey coding style)
+     * Copyright 2010 Salvatore Sanfilippo (adapted to Redis coding style)
      * All rights reserved.
      * Redistribution and use in source and binary forms, with or without
      * modification, are permitted provided that the following conditions are met: